sciurius/perl-JSON-Relaxed/README.md

     are in `raw`.
 So, for example, `\n` would become an actual newline.

     `quote`: the delimiting quote, i.e. either a single quote or a double quote.
+    In case of a combined string, the delimeter quote of the _final_ string part.

 - `as_perl()`